-Describe how the Lead Agency made the results of the market rate survey or ACF pre-approved alternative methodology report widely available to the public by responding to the questions below.

-- i.
-Provide the date the report was completed: June 2023 - ii.
-Provide the date the report containing results was made widely available (no later than 30 days after the completion of the report): July 6, 2023 - iii.
-Provide a link to the website where the report is posted and describe any other strategies the Lead Agency uses to make the detailed report widely available: The Market Rate Survey Report is available on the Lead Agency's website. https://dhhs.ne.gov/Pages/Market-Rate-Survey.aspx iv.
+- a.
+Describe how the Lead Agency made the results of the market rate survey or ACF pre-approved alternative methodology report widely available to the public by responding to the questions below. - i.
+Provide the date the report was completed: 6/15/2023 - ii.
+Provide the date the report containing results was made widely available (no later than 30 days after the completion of the report): 7/6/2023 - iii.
+Provide a link to the website where the report is posted and describe any other strategies the Lead Agency uses to make the detailed report widely available: The Market Rate Survey Report is available on the Lead Agency's website. https://dhhs.ne.gov/Pages/Market-Rate-Survey.aspx - iv.
 Describe how the Lead Agency considered partner views and comments in the detailed report.
-Responses should include which partners were engaged and how partner input influenced the market rate survey or alternative methodology: Throughout development of the MRS report and analysis of data, stakeholders were able to provide input and feedback.
-The report includes provider-reported barriers to the CCDF/Subsidy program.
+Responses should include which partners were engaged and how partner input influenced the market rate survey or alternative methodology: Throughout development of the MRS report and analysis of data, stakeholders including ECICC members, licensed child care providers, teachers/directors, and administrative staff from various agencies were able to provide input and feedback.
+Feedback included provider-reported barriers to the CCDF/Subsidy program.
+The Lead Agency used the feedback from stakeholders to determine how best to reach the most amount of providers across the state and what questions should be asked in the survey.